shorn/zinc/readme.md

 * [doc/](doc)
   * documentation topics to link to from readme files / source code
 * [shared/](shared)
-  * Types shared between `client` and `aws-infra`
+  * Code shared between `client` and `aws-infra`
-  * in a real app, I'd likely use an IDL such as  jsonschema or similar
+  * in a real app, I'd generate the API types from an IDL such as jsonschema or similar

 ## AWS infrastructure